Hertattack/ev3/src/python/src/poweredup/protocol/README.md

 ## Patterns and Structure

-Some structure has been taken to make it simpler to implement and work with the library.
+Some structure has been added to make it simpler to implement and work with the library.
 Where relevant these are explained in this section.

 In general, the focus is on exchanging messages.
 You need to be able to create messages easily and with limited knowledge of the underlying message format.
 To achieve this the messages as specified in are implemented as Python classes that should make it simpler to construct the right messages and understand the feedback from the device.